clearlinux/clear-linux-documentation/source/clear-linux/how-to/swupd/run.rst

 Additional information
 ======================

-To see the man page listing additional swupd options, enter:
+To see the man page listing additional swupd options, install the `sysadmin-basic` bundle to access the `man` command and later access the man page:

    .. code-block:: console

+      $ sudo swupd bundle-add sysadmin-basic
       $ man swupd